Augathella: British colonisation

+Augathella township

 The town, built up gradually over what was Kunja tribal territory, came into being initially as a resting place for bullock teams lying at the convergence of three bullock tracks from Morven, Tambo, and Charleville.
 Originally called Burenda it was renamed Ellangowan (still the name of the local watering hole) and when gazetted in 1883 called Augathella.
 This is apparently an Indigenous Australian word meaning "camp on a waterhole", referring the Warrego River.
 A service centre sprang up to service their needs and the needs of the burgeoning grazing industry.

 Burenda Post Office opened on 1 September 1869.
 It was renamed Ellangowan in 1877 and Augathella in 1883.

 Augathella Provisional School opened on 1 January 1884.
 On 7 August 1893 it became Augathella State School.

 On Sunday 10 July 1892 St Luke's Anglican church was officially opened by Bishop Nathaniel Dawes.
 A new church was built at a cost of £8300 and dedicated in 1957.

 On 1 October 1928 Rev W.C.
 Radcliffe officially opened the Augathella Presbyterian Church.

 The 1956 film Smiley was based on Moore Raymond's novel of the same name, which was set in a fictionalised version of Augathella.

 The town's service centre was bypassed by the new Matilda Highway during the 1980s.
 Some new businesses have slowly encroached back onto the highway frontage.

-Augathella and the surrounding district suffered extensive flood damage in 1990 when the Warrego River burst its banks and flooded the town.
+Augathella and the surrounding district suffered extensive flood damage in April 1990 when the Warrego River burst its banks and flooded the town with more than 50 houses inundated.

 The Augathella Library opened in 2000.